HyperionGray/metasploit-framework-pynative/README.md

+## What Are We Doing Here?
+<sub>certainly not acid</sub>

+The goal here is most definitely not to be a dick to Rapid 7.
+They've provided us so much.
+When the metasploit project went under the wing of Rapid 7, I think prior to that a whitewater rafting company [citation needed], we all said it- "who owns it now?
+Oh ok."
+That was certainly a moment, not one we all remember, certainly not one that I remember, but almost entirely likely a possible reality.

+This is an effort to change that reality, a lot like doing acid, but with slightly more focus on computers and less on trees and flowers swaying in a colorful wind.
+This project aims to bring reverse engineering, fuzzing, and the latest 'sploits to the msf framework.
+I've already put in some personal exploits, some personal tools, some new tools, and even *some tools that work*.

+## What is this?

+We used to like msf, ya know, back in the day.
+But now msf express, which I tried like 15 years ago (actually wait..2010, sh** yeah actually 15 years ago), was not a fun experience.
+The sales guy was not very nice to me, I found it a weird and clunky web app wrapper around msf and I found myself going "wtf can i just go back to the terminal."
+I didn't buy it, it was like 2k back then, i don't know what it is now, but hopefully they have nicer sales people.

+Oh right, what is this then?
+It's metasploit, but first it's in a language people actually know.
+Second, it's an effort to bring together the best and 1337est actual security tools into one place, and it's an effort to use the open sourcety of msf as a little framework for exploits.
+Really, you gotta admit, whatever you might think about msf, it's easy to use, it lets you set the right fields you want, and sometimes, it might even work.
+That's pretty rad.
+But it's missing:

+- Real port scanning - nmap integration is clunky, db is clunky and IMO a bit too abstracted from the user
+- HOW IS STARTUP TIME LIKE 30 SECONDS?!!?!?!?!
+It's a CLI app!?
+And it's backed by a DATABASE for like what?
+A few thousand records of exploits and modules??
+Who wrote that schema?!
+Normalize that shit pleaaaaseee.
+Or don't, now it doesn't matter, because we will.
+We'd contribute back, but all of our code is python.
+Sorry.
+- Just kidding- if you are Rapid 7 reading this, our ruby transpiler we wrote also goes the other way- that's right we have a bispiler, and if you use pf which will be integrated in this soon, you can convert to any language, so really, not to put it in a bucket, it's a panspiler.
+- What that means for you (everyone): write you're exploits in whatever you want. `pf` is a tool (seen in HyperionGray/pf-web-poly-compile-helper-runner) that does a little bit too much, but includes stuff like fuzzing, reverse engineering (with Ghidra and Radare2), debugging (lldb, gdb + pwndbg + pwntools + a handful of other helpers), exploit writing helpers like integration with pwndbg, heap spray helpers, ELF analyzers and stuff, x64dbg planned, and some educational material around all of that stuff.
+Why do you care?
+It also includes a ton of language conversion tools all under one hood.
+- Language conversion tools- pf supports: FORTRAN, Julia, ASM, C, C++, Java (both android and normal people Java), Kotlin, Python, Node, Go, Rust, CUDA, JS, TS, Swift, Objective-C, C#, bash, fish, zsh, and some others I forget.
+So really- write your exploits in whatever you want.
+Write your rad tools in whatever you want- we'd love to take a look at 'em and integrate them.
+- This is about community.
+Hacker community.
+Not the industry.

+Thanks for reading.
+- Alex/_hyp3ri0n/P4X

+---

+# Original MSF Readme Below

 # Metasploit Framework

 The Metasploit Framework is an open-source tool released under a BSD-style license.
 For detailed licensing information, refer to the `COPYING` file.